Who We Are

 Rev Adikwu is responsible for recruiting and facilitating our online students in Kaduna, Northern Nigeria.
 Most of these students are graduates from the Kaduna Centre for the Study of Christian-Muslim Relations.

 Rev Adikwu is the chair of the Christian Association of Nigeria in the Saba Tasha Zone of Kaduna State, which includes more than 200 churches.
-He pastors a church, chairs a local 'Conflict and Peace Committee', and also works an airline pilot.
+He pastors a church, chairs a local 'Conflict and Peace Committee', and also works as an airline pilot.

 Dr Azadeh Rezaie, Research Fellow